slzhao/ExonDel/README.md

 <a name="Example"/>
 # Example #

-The example files can be downloaded at [sourceforge](http://sourceforge.net/projects/exondel/files/).
+The example files can be downloaded from [ExonDel website on sourceforge](http://sourceforge.net/projects/exondel/files/).

 You need to download and extract it to a directory.
 Then the example code for running ExonDel with given example data set could be: